Geeksltd/MSharp.Docs/Tutorials/8/README.md

 }
 ```

 Developer class has "First Name" and "Last Name" and "Full name" string property.
 "Full name" is a calculated property.
 Calculated properties are created for read-only purposes and returns data based on business requirements.
-M# defines these types of properties in “Entity Class” of the “Model Project” and marks them with “Calculated” attribute.
+M# defines these types of properties in "Entity Class" of the "Model Project" and marks them with "Calculated" attribute.
 No SQL table Column is created for such properties.
 A calculated property is usually used to display some information on UI or in decision making.

 > **Note**:  A calculated property must not contain complex calculations because this is not the intended purpose of entity behaviours.
 It is always recommended to implement Methods / Functions for such complex calculations.